Overview of all newly launched venture capital funds in 2025

 3. State-level SME investment companies, known as ‘Mittelständische Beteiligungsgesellschaften’ (MBGs) (e.g., BayBG, MBG Baden-Württemberg)

-This article focuses on regional and national (semi-)governmental VC funds that invest directly in startups, as well as state-level SME investment companies (MBGs).
+This article focuses on regional and national (semi-)governmental VC funds that invest directly in startups, private VCs with a public institution as anchor investors, as well as state-level SME investment companies (MBGs).
 For founders, this list serves as a valuable resource to find the right investor for their next funding round.

 Why does state-backed venture capital exist?